This article is a response to Don Wettrick’s article on Medium, Can Podcasts Change Education?

 In 2015, I realized there were a lot of great education podcasts being created so being a new podcast junkie I started the Education Podcast Network to bring together the best in education podcasts.
-With over 15 podcasts on the network, there is a podcast for your education interests and areas of desired growth.
+With over 15 podcasts on the network, there is a podcast for your educational interests and areas of desired growth.

 The popularity of podcasts is not just making a difference for teachers.
 Teachers who are podcast consumers are finding ways to bring podcasts into their classrooms as well.
 Since the great majority of podcasts are free to consume podcasts are a natural fit for teacher’s lessons (and budgets).

-With as little as your mobile device or your student’s devices you can begin to create a podcast.
-Tools like Spreaker and Mixlr make it easy to open and app and begin recording or even broadcasting live and then making the content available via a podcast.
+With as little as your mobile device or your student's devices you can begin to create a podcast.
+Tools like Spreaker and Mixlr make it easy to open an app and begin recording or even broadcasting live and then making the content available via a podcast.

 If you or your students wrote a book it would prove quite difficult to get your book available alongside New York Times Best Sellers.
-With a podcast, your content can be listed in iTunes and appear right alongside some of the best.
+With a podcast, your content can be listed on iTunes and appear right alongside some of the best.